testvon/alecsatin.github.io/_posts/2017-07-17-true-history-satan.md

 ---
 > The Bible doesn't talk about everything, but everything it talks about is absolutely true. -unknown

-A friend with many years involvement in witchcraft who is now seeking a better way asked,  *What's the real history of Satan?  *I tried to find it in the Bible but couldn't find a clear account.*
+A friend with many years involvement in witchcraft now seeking a better way asked,  *What's the real history of Satan?
+I tried to find it in the Bible but couldn't find a clear account.*

 # Names of Satan